Aid and Attendance Benefits for Veterans

 For more important information regarding Aid and Attendance for please visit VeteranAid.org.
 VeteranAid is an organization with the mission of educating our veterans and their families about a little known VA pension benefit referred to as “Aid and Attendance” that can help offset the costs of care for senior veterans and their widows.

-If you have questions about VeteranAid, Aid and Attendance, or any question related to VA benefits, please contact the experienced Veterans’ disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today for a free case evaluation.
+If you have questions about VeteranAid, Aid and Attendance, or any question related to VA benefits, please contact the experienced Veterans’ disability attorneys at Gardberg & Kemmerly, P.C. today for a free case evaluation.
 Gardberg & Kemmerly serves Veterans across the United States from their home office in Mobile, Alabama.